-Do I Want to Be a Grief Counselor?
+Should I Become a Grief Counselor?

-|Degree Level||Bachelor's degree is sufficient*; a graduate degree may be preferred or required in some cases**|
+|Degree Level||Bachelor's degree; graduate degree may be preferred|

 |Degree Field||Grief counseling, thanatology, grief therapy|

-|Licensure and Certification||Licensure requirements vary by state**, certification may improve career outlook*|
+|Licensure and Certification||Licensure requirements vary by state; voluntary certification available|

-Step 1: Earn a Bachelor's Degree
+Step 1: Bachelor's-Level Grief Counseling Degree

-Step 2: Earn a Master's Degree
+Step 2: Master's Degree

 This may not be mandatory in all situations, but certain employers and states may prefer or require that their grief counselors hold a relevant graduate degree.
 Master's degree programs with an emphasis in grief counseling may be offered in subjects like thanatology or gerontology.
 Graduate certificate programs in grief counseling may also be available as part of broader programs, such as a master's degree program in community health.
 Counseling education is also a field that is related to grief counseling.